postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ### Adding request timeouts

 You can choose to **Set request timeout** if you'd like to make sure all of your requests run within a certain amount of time.
 By default, requests do not have a timeout value, however each monitor run has a timeout of five minutes.
-It is not possible to configure this at the request level.
+It's not possible to configure this at the request level.

 > Request timeout may not exceed five minutes (300000 ms).